Dario Taraborelli : latex

 5. Glyph variants

 Expert fonts often include variants or alternate shapes for alphabetic characters and numbers.
-XƎTeX with the fonstpec package offers the possibility to access and select variants on single characters or for a whole text block.
+XƎTEX with the fontspec package offers the possibility to access and select variants on single characters or for a whole text block.

 [example of font variants in LaTeX]